vuolen/tsoha-harjoitustyo/documentation/user_stories.md

 As a project manager, I can delete a stage in my project. &check;

-As a project manager, I can do anything a normal user can.
+As a project manager, I can do anything a normal user can. &check;

 As a normal user, I can see all the projects I have been added to. &check;